 In some states, unemployment insurance benefits aren’t the only options available to workers.
 Self-employment assistance programs are also an option.
 A few states have these programs to encourage people on unemployment to start a business.

-Self-employment assistance (SEA) is an alternative to unemployment benefits offered in five states to date: Delaware, Mississippi, New Hampshire, New York, and Oregon.
+Self-employment assistance (SEA) is an alternative to unemployment benefits offered in five states to date: Delaware best businesses to start, best Mississippi businesses to start, New Hampshire best businesses to start, best businesses to start in New York, and Oregon best businesses to start.
 These assistance programs encourage unemployed workers to create their own jobs by becoming entrepreneurs.

 To qualify for an SEA program, an individual must have eligibility for unemployment benefits.
 But instead of meeting job search requirements, individuals under SEA benefits can work full-time toward starting a business.
 These self-employment activities can even include business counseling, technical assistance, and other formation activities.